" Product layering is extremely good for dry skin; instantly nourishes and keeps your skin supple, soft and healthy all year round."

-Good, healthy fats are very good for your body and skin.
-Some fatty foods help improve the skin condition internally such as:
+Healthy fats are good for your body and skin.
+Some fatty foods help improve the skin condition from within such as:

-- Fatty fish (the best source of omega 3 fatty acids).
-Omega 3 6 9 fatty acids help strengthen the skin barrier function, so your skin becomes less prone to dryness.
+- Fatty fish, known as the best source of omega 3 fatty acids.
+Omega 3 6 9 fatty acids help nourish your skin and strengthen its barrier function.

 - Avocado.
-Rich in healthy fats, avocado helps nourish your skin and make it more supple.
+Rich in healthy fats, avocado helps keep your skin supple.

 - Nuts.
-Like avocado, nuts contain good fats and vitamin E that help protect your skin from dryness and environmental damage.
+Like avocado, nuts contain healthy fats and vitamin E that help protect your skin from dryness and environmental damage.

 2. Drink Water Frequently Throughout The Day

-It is equally important that you drink enough water and frequently throughout the day.
-Women need at least 2 litre of water while men need 2.5 litre per day.
-Drinking water frequently throughout the day helps prevent dehydration.
+It is equally important for your body and skin that you drink enough water and frequently throughout the day.
+Women need at least 2 litre of water while men need 2.5 litre per day to avoid dehydration.

 3. Skincare Layering